greenriver/hmis-frontend/README.md

-components             # no components, just a dir components/elements    # common components components/input       # base input components that are used across the app components/table       # table components that are used across the app components/layout      # layout components that are used across the app components/pages       # ***keep or move to modules or src/app/pages?? these are not re-used
+components             # no components, just a dir components/elements    # common components components/input       # base input components that are used across the app components/layout      # layout components that are used across the app components/table       # table components that are used across the app (could be a module or just in elements/ ?) components/pages       # ***keep or move to modules or src/app/pages?? these are not re-used

 modules: